 Appointment Requirements : (a) Promotion/Re-grading (i) Promotion - Promotion rank for Senior Primary School Masters/Mistresses or Primary School Masters/Mistresses. (updated on 1 September 2008) (ii) Re-grading - A Senior Assistant Master/Mistress# serving in the nominating primary/primary special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Headmaster/Headmistress II. (b) Direct Appointment (i) Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (ii) Starting from the 2000/01 school year, new school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.
 Type of Work: Primary Schools Principal of a primary school with 12 to 23 classes.
 Special Schools Principal of a primary special school with 12 to 23 equivalent ordinary primary classes.
-Promotion Prospects: Headmaster/Headmistress I Headmasters/Headmistresses II will be eligible for consideration for promotion to Headmaster/Headmistress I after they have served successfully as follows in a primary/primary special school for at least 3 years, of which one year should be in the capacity as Principal of a primary/primary special school with more than 23 classes/equivalent ordinary primary classes: Either (i) as a Headmaster/Headmistress II: or
+Promotion Prospects: Headmaster/Headmistress I Headmasters/Headmistresses II will be eligible for consideration for promotion to Headmaster/Headmistress I after they have served successfully as follows in a government or aided or Direct Subsidy Scheme primary/primary special school for at least 3 years, of which one year should be in the capacity as Principal of a government or aided or Direct Subsidy Scheme primary/primary special school with more than 23 classes/equivalent ordinary primary classes: